What are Headphone Guides about?

 Layout of Galaxy Buds and the charging case

-To use Galaxy Buds effectively, you need to know the layout of both the buds and the charging case.
+To use Galaxy Buds effectively, you need to know … Read the rest

 You need an active noise canceling headphone if you want to block the ambient low-frequency noise, like engine noise in the airplane.
 For example, AirPods Pro has ANC.